 - Getting there – Cycling to Red Mountain Estate will take around 20 minutes from the town centre.

 Day 13: Nyaungshwe to Bagan

 Heading west from Nyaungshwe to another of the county’s most popular sights, Bagan will take around eight hours and will demand another day of travelling.
 JJ Express Bus is arguably one of the most highly-rated companies to make this journey and will cost around K18,000.

 Unfortunately, this is where the locals like to take advantage of tourists.
 Instead of dropping you in Nyaung-U, the centre of town, most buses have an agreement with local taxis to drop you at the bus station on the outskirts of the city.
 From here, you’ll be coaxed into paying an extortionate fee to the taxi man to drop you off in Bagan.

-It’s not the nicest start to one of the most stunning areas in Myanmar, but it’s just one of those things you have to accept in such a complicated country.
+It’s not the nicest start to one of the prettiest areas in Myanmar, but it’s just one of those things you have to accept in such a complicated country.